SalishSeaCast/docs/code-notes/salishsea-nemo/quickstart/nibi.rst

 We use environment variables to access your project and scratch spaces:

+* Your home space is at :file:`$HOME/`
 * Your project space is at :file:`$PROJECT/$USER/`
 * Your scratch space is at :file:`$SCRATCH/`
 * Daily atmospheric,
   river,
   and west boundary forcing files are in the :file:`$PROJECT/SalishSea/forcing/` tree

+:envvar:`HOME`,
+:envvar:`PROJECT`,
-:envvar:`PROJECT` and :envvar:`SCRATCH` are more convenient that remembering full paths, and using them in run description YAML files makes those files reusable by other users.
+and :envvar:`SCRATCH` are more convenient that remembering full paths, and using them in run description YAML files makes those files reusable by other users.
 The :envvar:`USER` variable always evaluates to your userid.

-Create a :file:`MEOPAR/` directory trees in your project and scratch spaces:
+Create a :file:`MEOPAR/` directory trees in your home, project, and scratch spaces:

 .. code-block:: bash

+    mkdir -p $HOME/MEOPAR
     mkdir -p $PROJECT/$USER/MEOPAR
     mkdir -p $SCRATCH/MEOPAR